Adaptive and Robust Watermark for Generative Tabular Data: Properties of Pairwise Tabular Watermarking Algorithm

-First, we show that the watermarked dataset $\bX_w$ maintains high fidelity, \ie $\bX_w$ is close to the $\bX$ in $L_\infty$ distance.
-Since the red and green intervals are randomly assigned, our bound on the $L_\infty$ distance holds with high probability.
-Intuitively, this bound depends on the distance to the nearest green interval: the probability that a search radius contains a green interval grows with the number of adjacent bins included in the search. \begin{theorem}[Fidelity] Let $\bX \in [0,1]^{m \times 2n}$ be a tabular dataset, and $\bX_w$ is its watermarked version from \Cref{alg:tabular}.
-With probability at least $1 - \delta$ for $\delta \in (0,1)$, the $L_\infty$ distance between $\bX$ and $\bX_w$ is upper bounded by:
+A desirable property of a watermarking algorithm is that the watermark does not change the data significantly, or in other words, maintains a `high fidelity' with the original data.
+We show that \cref{alg:tabular} satisfies such a property in the sense that the watermarked data is close to the true data (with respect to entry-wise $\ell_\infty$-distance) with high probability over the choice of red/green labeling of the intervals and choice of the fractional part of the data for watermarking. \begin{theorem}[Fidelity] Let $\bX \in [0,1]^{m \times 2n}$ be a tabular dataset, and $\bX_w$ is its watermarked version from \cref{alg:tabular}.
+With probability at least $1 - \delta$, for $\delta \in (0,1)$, the entry-wise $\ell_\infty$-distance between $\bX$ and $\bX_w$ is bounded above by:

-\end{theorem} \Cref{thm:fidelity} gives rise to a natural corollary that upper bounds the Wasserstein distance, \ie the distance between the empirical distributions of $\bX$ and $\bX_w$.
-Together, \Cref{thm:fidelity} and \Cref{cor:wasserstein} show that in expectation, the watermarked dataset $\bX_w$ is close to the original dataset $\bX$.
-Thus, downstream tasks operated on $\bX_w$ instead of $\bX$ would only induce additional error in the order of $\nicefrac{1}{b}$ with high probability.
-We empirically show the impact of this additional error for several synthetic and real-world datasets in \Cref{sec:experiment}. \begin{corollary}[Wasserstein distance] Let $F_{\bX} = \sum_{j = 1}^m \delta_{\bX[j, :]}$ be the empirical distribution built on $\bX \in [0,1]^{m \times 2n}$, and $F_{\bX_w} = \sum_{j=1}^m \frac{1}{m} \delta_{\bX_w[j,:]}$ be the empirical distribution built on $\bX_w$.
-With probability at least $1 - \delta \in (0,1)$, the $k$-Wasserstein distance is upper bounded by
+\end{theorem} Observe that as the number of bins increase, the watermarked data is guaranteed to be close to the input data with high probability.
+Intuitively, this is because (1) a large distance between an element $x$ of the input tabular data and the corresponding element $x_w$ in the watermarked data implies that there are many red-labeled intervals between $x$ and $x_w$, and (2) it is very unlikely that a large number of contiguous intervals are assigned red (since red and green are chosen with equal probability).
+Furthermore, \cref{thm:fidelity} yields a corollary that upper bounds the Wasserstein distance between the empirical distributions of $\bX$ and $\bX_w$.
+Together, these results show that $\bX_w$ is, in expectation, close to $\bX$, so downstream tasks on $\bX_w$ incur only $O(\nicefrac{1}{b})$ additional error with high probability. \begin{corollary}[Wasserstein distance] Let $F_{\bX} = \sum_{j = 1}^m \frac{1}{m} \delta_{\bX[j, :]}$ be the empirical distribution built on $\bX \in [0,1]^{m \times 2n}$, and $F_{\bX_w} = \sum_{j=1}^m \frac{1}{m} \delta_{\bX_w[j,:]}$ be the empirical distribution built on $\bX_w$.
+With probability at least $(1 - \delta) \in (0,1)$, the $k$-Wasserstein distance is upper bounded by

 \end{corollary}